-Millennials might be the the largest generation in the workforce right now, but Generation Z is the one to watch.
+Millennials might be the largest generation in the workforce right now, but Generation Z is the one to watch.
 They have an abundance of energy, are tech-savvy, entrepreneurial and self-aware.
-And in the world of high-volume recruitment them is critical.
+And in the world of high-volume recruitment, attracting them is critical.
 To do that, you must adjust your recruitment strategies.
 Here’s how.

 Here’s what research tells us about the impact of a great employer brand: you’re likely to hire 1-2x faster, have 50% more qualified applications and a 50% reduction in cost-per-hire.
 That’s not all.
 The candidate experience is also significantly improved, and staff turnover will reduce by 28%.